ADOPT TO SAVE

-Although TS/NR is always the best and most humane method for stabilizing a feral colony, there are cases in which relocation of ferals is more ideal than returning them to their formerly unsafe home.
-Occasionally, our Good Felines program will trap a community cat.
+Although traditional TNR is always the best and most humane method for stabilizing a feral colony, there are cases in which relocation of a feral is more ideal than returning them to their formerly unsafe home.
+Occasionally, our Good Felines Program will trap a community cat.
 These cats typically love to interact with people, other cats, and sometimes dogs; however, they don’t always make good indoor companions as they are miserable inside, leading to unhealthy habits, stress, illness and inappropriate elimination.
 Some cats are trapped near busy roads, are threatened by neighbors or business owners, or face injury or death due to predation.
 In these special circumstances, it is best to relocate a feral cat or an entire colony for the most positive outcome; that’s where you come in, to adopt to provide them with a better future, a safe shelter, and a stable living environment where they can live out the rest of their lives!

 It takes a special person or family to care for a feral cat or his colony.
 These cats make ideal residents for farms, horse stables, barns and other suitable locations with outdoor shelter options, and although you don’t always see them, when you do, they sure are fun to watch!
 All of our feral cats are spayed or neutered, vaccinated, ear-tipped, and microchipped!
-We have two main categories of barn cats that are available for adoption.
+We have three main categories of barn cats that are available for adoption.
 We have semi-friendly, semi-feral, and feral felines.
 It's important to know the differences between the three different types, to ensure that you, and your cat, have the best possible relationship that suits your wants and desires, as well as theirs.

 Semi-friendly felines like to watch you work, and every now and then, they'll give you an encouraging nudge.
 They're your early morning coffee companion on the porch, or your late night pal that wants to share a piece of the pie for dessert.
 They hang out closer to the house when you're active, keeping a close eye incase something exciting happens.
 You may see them come out of the wood works when you pull up to your home after a long day of work... not you, the cat.
 They don't always like the idea of being picked up, but they will be close enough for comfort.
 We have several semi-friendly felines that are looking for a safe haven to call home, to catch mice, and to nap alongside the home, while enjoying the fresh breeze and summer sun.
 If you're interested in adopting a friendly feline, complete our online barn cat adoption application today!